0x0I/container-file-zcashd/README.md

 As indicated, available configuration options are organized according to the systems/subsystems they are used to manage.
 For a reference to the list of available configuration options, see [here](https://zcash.readthedocs.io/en/latest/rtd_pages/zcash_conf_guide.html).

-Each of these configurations can be expressed using the `zcashd_config` hash, which contains a list of various `zcashd` configuration options (hash) objects organized according to the following:
+Each of these configurations can be expressed using environment variables prefixed with `CONFIG_*`, organized according to the following:
 * **network-related** - settings related to client network broadcasting and listening properties
 * **json-rpc** - JSON-RPC server interfacing properties
 * **transaction-fee** - client properties managing cost of verifying network transactions